Skip to Main Content

 For patients 16 years and older.

-Note that these medications may require prior authorization from CMS Health Plan.
+These medications may require prior authorization from CMS Health Plan.
 These medications can help your child live longer and with less pain.
 Taking them regularly can help prevent sickle cell complications and reduce trips to the hospital.
 Talk to your child’s doctor about their treatment options.

 Your child’s Care Manager can help connect you to services and supports for children with sickle cell disease.
 Here are some examples of benefits your child may qualify for: